Stonetech66/MicroRide/README.md

 - **Authentication and Authorization:** The user-account-service provides a secure and reliable authentication and authorization mechanism.
 By validating user credentials and storing them in Redis, the application optimizes subsequent requests, reducing latency and ensuring an optimal user experience.

+- **Driver Tracking and ETA Calculation:** The tracking-service includes features for finding the nearest available driver using MongoDB geospatial queries and calculating the estimated time of arrival (ETA) for drivers based on their recent location history.

 - **Real-time Notifications**: The notification-service employs websockets to deliver real-time notifications to both drivers and users.
 Whether it's ride cancellations, ride confirmations, driver arrivals, or ride completions, MicroRide ensures timely updates and seamless user experience.

 ## 📋 Services Overview

-1. **User Account Service:** Responsible for user registration, login, and authentication.
-It securely stores user credentials and provides a jwt-token-based authentication mechanism.
+1. **User Account Service:** Handles user registration, login, and robust authentication.
+It serves as the authentication service for other microservices, validating JWT tokens and providing a secure token-based authentication mechanism.

-2. **Driver Service:** Manages driver-related functionalities, such as driver registration and driver information retrieval.
+2. **Driver Service:** Responsible for various driver-related tasks, including driver registration, handling driver responses to ride requests (acceptance and rejection), and retrieving driver information.

-3. **Ride Service:** Handles ride-related operations, including ride requests, ride confirmations, and ride cancellations.
-It utilizes RabbitMQ for asynchronous communication with other services.
+3. **Ride Service:** Responsible for managing all aspects of ride-related operations, including ride requests, ride confirmations, ride cancellations, and retrieval of past ride history.

 4. **Payment Service:** The payment service provides endpoints to simulate payment successes and failures.
 While it doesn't integrate with an actual payment gateway, it enables testing and validation of payment-related functionalities.

-6. **Tracking Service:** While actual driver tracking is not fully implemented, the tracking service offers essential endpoints to simulate ride progress, such as marking a ride as completed, in-transit, or the driver's arrival.
-This paves the way for future enhancements in real-time tracking.

-7. **Analysis Service:** The analysis service, while not fully functional in its current state, is designed to process and provide valuable data insights.
-Presently, it fetches random prices and estimated time of arrivals (ETA) from static data, creating a foundation for future advanced analytics.
+5. **Tracking Service:** The tracking service is pivotal for efficient rider-driver matching.
+It employs MongoDB geospatial queries to locate the nearest available driver, optimizing response time.
+Additionally, the service calculates driver estimated time of arrival (ETA) using a custom algorithm, factoring in recent location history, distance and the driver average speed.
+To maintain accuracy, MicroRide provides the client application an endpoint for frequent driver location updates, typically every 30 seconds(configurable), ensuring real-time positioning and enhancing the rider's experience.

+6. **Analysis Service:** The analysis service, While not fully functional, its primary function is to gather ride fare price data.
+This serves as the foundation for future enhancements in data analytics, enabling the service to provide valuable insights into ride fare prices, including trends, patterns, and more accurate pricing information.

-8. **Notification Service:** Facilitates real-time notifications to users and drivers about various ride events, improving overall user experience and engagement.
+7. **Notification Service:** Facilitates real-time notifications to users and drivers about various ride events, improving overall user experience and engagement.

 ## ⚒️ Technology Stack